One of the most popular tours in Porto is the 6 Bridges Cruise.

 - If you are in need of a relaxed time – there’s nothing for you to do once you’re on board, just enjoy the sun and take great photos of Porto 🙂

-- If you would like to have a better idea of the main buildings of Porto, as from the river you have a much nicer and complete perspective of them
+- If you would like to have a better idea of the main buildings of Porto.
+From the river you have a much nicer and complete perspective of them.

 - Naturally, if you’re curious about the 6 bridges of Porto 🙂

 There are several ways.
 Here at Portoalities we always prefer to buy the tickets online as we hate to wait in queues (specially during summer time!).

 Then, you just need to print the tickets and show it at any boat departing from Ribeira, in Porto.
 We recommend you to arrive 10min earlier, in order to ensure that you are one of the first to enter the boat – this way, you’ll get a spot at the bow, rather than on the inside.

 You can buy the online ticket to the 6 bridges cruise here.
 Don’t forget that kids <3 don’t pay, and kids between 4 – 10 years old have 50% discount.

 If you want to make the most of your day in Porto, why not combine the cruise with some other activities?
 Check out some tips below for some great ways to spend your day (and spend less money). 😉

 Hop On Hop Off bus tour + 6 Bridges Cruise + Port wine cellar visit